Major Events & Jewish Feasts in Revelation

 Major Events in Chronological Order

 The events numbered 2-4 represent the separate visions of the series of Seals, Trumpets and Vials.
-Why I see them as separate visions is explained in The Central Idea in Revelation's Tribulation Chapters.
 These events John sees in separate visions are foreshadowed by the traditional Jewish fall feasts, which I expand on in Jewish Fall Feasts Reflected in Revelation.

 Connecting the many events in Revelation